chainer/chainercv/docs/source/tutorial/detection.rst

 =========================

 This tutorial will walk you through the features related to object detection that ChainerCV supports.
-We asume that readers have a basic understanding of Chainer framework (e.g. have a basic understanding of :class:`chainer.Link`).
+We assume that readers have a basic understanding of Chainer framework (e.g. have a basic understanding of :class:`chainer.Link`).
 For users new to Chainer, please first read `Introduction to Chainer <https://docs.chainer.org/en/stable/tutorial/basic.html#write-a-model-as-a-chain>`_.

 In ChainerCV, we define the object detection task as a problem of, given an image, bounding box based localization and categorization of objects.